somemarsupials/CV/README.md

 + Modelling global oil consumption in the road transport (BSc disseration project)
 + Assessing financial feasibility of energy storage in the UK (MSc thesis)

+#### Really curious about code

+See above!
+I really enjoy learning to use new technologies and understand new ideas.
+I've spent time learning to understand things like C and Redux and I think this helps me to write better code.

 ## Education